Q: What is that?

 Dangers from inappropriate presumptions are real, and many women have faced their share without even leaving home.
 This article (despite its cringeworthy title) sums up the dilemma female travelers face in what is arguably a man’s world.
-To paraphrase: Having adventure requires the traveler to say yes, but society dictates that for her safety, women need to say no. Solo travel is entirely possible (as proved time and time again), but safety can sometimes look like a more ‘underdog’ approach depending on your context; gender, race, age, size, and other easily visible cues.
+To paraphrase: Having adventure requires the traveler to say yes, but society dictates that for her safety, women need to say no. Solo travel is entirely possible (as proved time and time again), but safety can sometimes look like a more ‘underdog’ approach depending on your context; gender, race, age, size, and other visible markers.
 For that matter, it’s too simple to write off my boldness as a direct function of my background in martial arts – if anything, it merely illuminates what is beyond my abilities, and where I need to take up the slack with other travel skills.
 Think traits like observation, character judgement, awareness, and effectively sizing up a situation.

-In the end, I can only move through the world as the person I am, assume as much risk as I’m comfortable with, and share the story from my perspective.
+In the end, I can only move through the world as the person I am.
+I assume as much risk as I’m comfortable with, and share the story from my perspective.
 If you find it disagreeable, you can navigate someplace else.
 Is it more difficult to navigate a defacto-male world due to the blindness that male privilege affords?
 Some would say so.
-Is having a definitive answer supposed to make me feel better, like it’s some sort of difficulty quest and Nah nah nah it’s harder for me?
+Is having a definitive answer going to make me feel better, like it’s some sort of difficulty quest and Nah nah nah it’s harder for me?
 No?
 Then zero fucks are given.

 Overwhelmingly, strangers have been exceptionally kind, if not slightly befuddled at this whole undertaking.
-People are, dare I say it, generally good.
-I don’t operate under the belief that I’m a victim, bait on two wheels.
+People are—dare I say it—generally good.
+I don’t operate under the belief that I’m a victim, or bait on two wheels.
 So far humanity has supported my case.
 Big thumbs up for humanity!

 Whew, that was a long answer.